|Address||Edmonton, AB T5T

 "We have just deleted one of your Kijiji Ads for violating one or more site policies.
 We have deleted one of your Kijiji ads because it was supplying an opinion or warning.
 Opinions and warnings are not permitted to be posted as classified ads.
 Ads on Kijiji must be for the purposes of buying and/or selling goods and/or services."

-My booklet is a summary of my recent personal experience in March, 2016 while attending a "vacation club" sales presentation at the Punta Pacifico Hotel in the Cerritos area of Mazatlan, Mexico.
-I also include other relevant observations from timeshare presentations in previous years from other locations in Mexico.
+My booklet is a summary of my recent personal experience in March, 2016 while attending a "vacation club" sales presentation at the Punta Pacifico Hotel (formerly La Jolla Residence) in the Cerritos area of Mazatlan, Mexico.
+I also include other relevant observations and personal opinions from timeshare presentations in previous years from other locations in Mexico.

 Included in my booklet are the following topics and practical tips: